bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an API (Application Programming Interface) that bridges the gap between our code and the browser.
+In this case, the document is the webpage we are working on.
+The object is a rendering of the webpage that creates nodes/elements.
+The model is the upside down tree that shows the parent/child relatinship of the object.

 2. What is an event?

+A DOM event is when certain languages can register something happen to a particalur DOM element.

 3. What is an event listener?

+An event listener takes in a type of event, such as a mouseclick, and a callback function.
+When the event type happens, the callback function is invoked.

 4. Why would we convert a NodeList into an Array?

+NodeLists give us access to forEach.
+However, we do not get map or filter or any of the other prototype methods.

 5. What is a component?

+Boilerplate code that allows us to quickly manipulate HTML, CSS, and JS in a way that provides specific function and can be easily reused.
+Social media sites, especially, rely on components.

 ### Git Set up